nesl/TSFM_Building/README.md

 Pytorch implementation of \[BuildSyS '24\] Are Time Series Foundation Models Ready to Revolutionize Predictive Building Analytics?

 # Usage
+TO reproduce the results, please first setup a conda environment
 ```
 python main.py --model YOUR_MODEL --real_data DATA
 ```